-The Magdalena Aotearoa Trust was founded in 1997 to encourage and promote the work of women in the performing arts in Aotearoa (New Zealand).
-It was inspired by the Magdalena Project, an international network of women in contemporary performance.
+The Magdalena Aotearoa Trust, founded in 1997, encourages and promotes the work of women in the performing arts in Aotearoa (New Zealand).
+It is inspired by the Magdalena Project, an international network of women in contemporary performance.